 a commitment to democracy, rule of law, judicial independence, good governance, and protection of human rights;

 acknowledgement of the Queen Elizabeth II as the ‘Head of the Commonwealth’ (a symbolic and non-hereditary position).

 New Zealand Republic’s policy is that New Zealand will remain a member of the Commonwealth, which the Commonwealth itself confirms.
 New Zealand would continue to recognise the Queen (and the next British monarch) as the Head of the Commonwealth, a symbolic position.

 New Zealand's Commonwealth Status

-- Becoming a republic will not affect New Zealand’s Commonwealth membership because Member states have agreed that membership will continue when a state changes its constitutional arrangements:
+Having our own head of state will not affect New Zealand’s Commonwealth membership because Member states have agreed that membership will continue when a state changes its constitutional arrangements.

-- 18 former Commonwealth realms have become republics and are still members of the Commonwealth (including India and South Africa).
+18 former Commonwealth realms have become republics and are full members of the Commonwealth (including India and South Africa).

 You can find out more by reading and downloading our Commonwealth Fact Sheet.